manuel-192/m-m/README.md

 ### suc
 A simple wrapper for command 'su -c'.<br>
-Useful especially in bash scripts because it understands spaces in the command parameters.
+Useful especially in bash scripts because it supports spaces in the command parameters.

 ### syu
 A very simple pacman wrapper.